EnterSub/Other_Projects/README.md

-# SQL
+# Other projects
-Some queries results of learinig / training in SQL dialects
+Some public projects